 CONCLUSION

 In conclusion, our study demonstrates that the use of palliative LTAD is effective and overall safe for the management of RA in patients with end-stage liver disease.
 Compared to LVP, LTAD may reduce the incidence of renal dysfunction, hospital admissions and healthcare resource utilisation.
-Results are eagerly awaited from a randomised controlled trial currently recruiting in the UK, comparing LVP and LTAD.
+Results are eagerly awaited from a randomised controlled trial currently recruiting in the United Kingdom, comparing LVP and LTAD.

 ARTICLE HIGHLIGHTS